bejayoharen/SJWidgets/README.md

 Usually you will define the look and feel of each widget in a single file called WidgetDescriptions.xml.
-You can call this file whatever you like, and you can have multiple files if just having one is too unweildy -- it can be especially helpful to divide your UI into multiple files if it is complex an contains many different widgets.
+You can call this file whatever you like, and you can have multiple files if just having one is too unweildy -- it can be especially helpful to divide your UI into multiple files if it is complex and contains many different widgets.
 Each of these files contains a single <Widgets /> element.

 One time for each application, you may define a <DisableFocus /> element, which can contain the text "true" or "false" (the default is "false").
 This is useful for UIs, such as audio applications, where the standard,